What We Fund

 How to Apply

-To better your chances for funding, please reach out to Foundation Director, Andrew Ross at aross@
+To better your chances for funding, please reach out to Foundation Director, Andrew Ross at aross@hathawayfamilyfoundation.org to discuss your grant proposal before applying.

-We invite local agencies to submit a Letter of Interest by October 6th for the Fall 2023 cycle.
-If your proposal is selected for the full application Fall 2023 cycle, you will be notified and the full application will be due by October 27th 2023.
+We invite local agencies to submit a Letter of Interest by March 22nd for the Spring 2024 cycle.
+If your proposal is selected for the full application Spring 2024 cycle, you will be notified and the full application will be due by April, 12th 2024.

 To be considered for a full proposal, your submission must clearly demonstrate alignment with our mission and goals.